CamComDuck/pollinator-habitat/Design/UseCases.md

   9. The user will be returned to the starting screen, where they can repeat the game

 #### Business Requirement
-BR1: Simplify, digitize, and improve an existing educational activity about pollinators and their habitats, serving all age ranges and accessiblity levels
+BR1: Simplify, digitize, and improve an existing educational activity about pollinators and their habitats, serving all age ranges and accessibility levels

 ### UC2: Analyzing Statistics from the Backend About Games Played